Ještěd–Kozákov Ridge: Geography

 The ridge has a narrow elongated shape that extends from northwest to southeast.
 It is about 58 km long, and the width does not exceed 15 km.
 The average altitude is 518.5 m.
 In the northwest it starts with the hill Ostrý vrch (511 m).
 The elevation of the hills gradually increases above 800 metres and culminates with Ještěd.
 The ridge is intersected by the deep valleys of the Mohelka and Jizera rivers.

-The largest settlements that extend into the ridge are Liberec, Semily, Chrastava and Lomnice nad Popelkou.
+The largest settlements whose territories extend into the ridge are Liberec, Semily, Chrastava and Lomnice nad Popelkou.

+Geology

+The range mostly consists of various quartzites, though some parts are formed from sandstone.

+The Kozákov mountain is known for the finds of olivines and gemstones.

 Nature

-The range mostly consists of various quartzites, though some parts are formed from sandstone.
 Almost the entire Ještěd Ridge is covered by forest up to the valley of Mohelka.
 The other part is a mosaic consisting of forests, meadows and fields.
 Most notable are beech forests, often protected as nature reserves.
 The central part of the ridge (including the Kozákov mountain) intersects the Bohemian Paradise Protected Landscape Area.
 The northernmost tip of the ridge with the Ostrý vrch hill is protected as a part of the Lusatian Mountains Protected Landscape Area.
 In addition to several small-scale protected areas, the Ještěd and Maloskalsko nature parks have been created.